Dates: November 3 - 5, 2021

 Location: Marina del Rey, California

-The Steering Committee welcomes 48 leading lawyers in the U.S. infrastructure sector to discuss current developments and trends in the infrastructure market, with a focus on both legal and broader market perspectives.
-Participants include senior counsel both from private law firms and in-house legal teams for various market perspectives, including government and procuring authorities.
+The Steering Committee welcomes 48 leading lawyers in the U.S. infrastructure sector to discuss current developments and trends, with a focus on both legal and broader market perspectives.
+Participants include senior counsel from private law firms, in-house legal teams, the public sector, and procuring authorities.

 Using candid, seminar-style discussion, the group shares experiences from their varied jurisdictions and engages in meaningful dialogue on the most pressing issues facing the industry.